ed-dehaan/sumhdfe/README.md

 In this example, there are 189 unique firms within the _firm_ fixed effects, 28 of which are singletons (i.e., appear just once).
 An individual firm has between 1 and 8 observations.
 There are 39 unique years within the _year_ fixed effects, 8 of which are singletons.
 Iteratively dropping singletons eliminates additional 2 observations, for a total of 38 singletons eliminated from the reghdfe output.

-3) Panel C quantifies often each variable is constant within a given fixed effect group (such as within a given firm).
-These observations can have unexpected effects on regression coefficients and, if numerous, should be carefully considered.
+3) Panel C quantifies how often each variable is constant within a given fixed effect group (such as within a given firm).
+These observations can have unexpected effects on regression coefficients and, if numerous, should be carefully evaluated.

 <img src="https://user-images.githubusercontent.com/74987960/112763999-9bc57f00-8fbb-11eb-8297-20275a901aab.png" width="750">